-KinkForAll is an ad-hoc educational unconference about the convergence of sexuality with the rest of life for anyone and everyone.
-It is 100% free and open to the public.
+KinkForAll is an ad-hoc informational unconference on sexuality for anyone and everyone.
+KinkForAll draws participants from an astounding range of sexuality-related communities.
 Anyone with the desire to learn or with something to contribute is welcome and invited to participate.

 What: The second no-limits sex-positive gender and sexuality unconference of New York City.

 Why: To inspire a creative, interactive and open environment where everyone feels comfortable talking, learning, and being inspired by all kinds of sexuality.

 Where: The LGBT Center, 208 West 13th Street, New York.